 Key management compensation - the functions of management are undertaken by external providers of professional services, as set out in note 34.

-Further details of the Directors' fees are set out in the Directors' Remuneration Report on page 49.
+Further details of the Directors' fees are set out in the Directors' Remuneration Report on pages 50 to 51.

 9. Auditor's remuneration